Sequential Training of Neural Networks with Gradient Boosting: Methodology

 Once $h_t$ is built, the value of $\rho_t$ is computed using Eq.~\ref{eq:line_s} by minimizing

 There is no close form solution for this equation.
 However, the value of $\rho$ can be approximated by a single Newton-Raphson step

-This equation is valid for any base regressor used as additive model and not only for decision trees as in the general gradient boosting framework \cite{gradientboosting}.
+This equation is valid for any base regressor and not only for decision trees as in the general gradient boosting framework \cite{gradientboosting}.
 The formulation in \cite{gradientboosting} is adapted to the fact that decision trees can be seen as piecewise-constant additive models, which allows for the use of a different $\rho$ for each tree leaf.

 Finally, the output for binary classification of gradient boosting composed of $T$ models for instance $\mathbf{x}$ is given by the probability of $y=1|\mathbf{x}$